syncfusion-content/angular-docs/angular/Signature/How-To.md

 ### To check whether any input to the signature control since render

-We can detect whether not there has been any input to the signature control since render.
+We can detect whether not there has been any input to the signature control since it has rendered.
 To detect we can use the storeSnap public variable, which is an array that stores all the canvas inputs.
-At initial rendering this array is empty and we can use this variable to check for the drwan strokes.
+At initial rendering this array is empty and we can use this variable to check for the drawn strokes.

 {% highlight js %}